-An AC powered pump-jack equipped with a VFD could manipulate the upstroke plunger velocity to improve travelling valve seating while maintaining a set stroke per minute.
-If the well was spaced relatively close to tap, it is often possible to over-speed the downstroke and overstretch the rods to reach tap similar to the linear hydraulic pump-jacks with advanced control, otherwise a manual adjustment to the rod clamp position would need to be made to lower the rod string to enable a physical tap.
+An AC-powered pumpjack equipped with a VFD could manipulate the upstroke plunger velocity to improve traveling valve seating while maintaining a set stroke per minute.
+If the well was spaced relatively close to tap, it is often possible to over speed the downstroke and overstretch the rods to reach tap similar to the linear hydraulic pumpjacks with advanced control.
+Otherwise, a manual adjustment to the rod clamp position is necessary to lower the rod string to enable a physical tap.

-(B) Resolution Options with Pump Jack (without VFD)
+B. Resolution Options with Pumpjack without VFD

-There is currently no way to manipulate just the acceleration of a polished rod on a pump jack driven by a combustible engine or an AC motor without a VFD.
+There is currently no way to manipulate just the acceleration of a polished rod on a pumpjack driven by a combustible engine or an AC motor without a VFD.
 It is also not possible to control the upstroke and downstroke speeds independently.
-The gearing can be changed to increase overall stroke speed, but that can create other problems such as rod buckling and excessive well bore fluid draw down requiring frequent stops to prevent fluid pound.
-To put a well on tap the polished rod spacing needs to be adjusted such that tap occurs during regular operation or when pumping speed is increased (as explained above).
-Otherwise, a manual adjustment to the rod clamp position would need to be made to enable a physical tap (like the conventional pump-jack example above).
+The gearing can be changed to increase overall stroke speed but that can create other problems, such as rod buckling and excessive wellbore fluid draw-down requiring frequent stops to prevent fluid pound.
+To put a well on tap, the polished rod spacing needs to be adjusted such that tap occurs during regular operation or when pumping speed is increased (as explained above).
+Otherwise, a manual adjustment to the rod clamp position is necessary to enable a physical tap (like the conventional pumpjack example above).

-(C) Resolution Options with Basic Linear Hydraulic Pump-Jack
+C. Resolution Options with Basic Linear Hydraulic Pumpjack

-Basic linear hydraulic pump-jacks operate with an on/off solenoid style valve control and accelerate to peak polished rod velocity almost immediately on the upstroke.
-A crude adjustment is possible by setting the valve to open to a different position on the upstroke vs the downstroke, directly affecting upstroke speed vs downstroke speed.
-Provided the rod-string is spaced properly, tapping can be induced by simply lowering the bottom position sensor.
+Basic linear hydraulic pumpjacks operate with an on/off solenoid-style valve control and accelerate to peak polished rod velocity almost immediately on the upstroke.
+A crude adjustment is possible by setting the valve to open to a different position on the upstroke versus the downstroke, directly affecting upstroke speed versus downstroke speed.
+Provided the rod string is spaced properly, tapping can be induced by simply lowering the bottom position sensor.
 These position changes are manual and would require a site visit.

-(D) Resolution Options with Advanced Linear Hydraulic Pump-Jack
+D. Resolution Options with Advanced Linear Hydraulic Pumpjack

-As explained earlier, the most significant difference between Advanced and Basic linear hydraulic pump-jacks is the continuous position monitoring as compared to just top/bottom proximity sensors.
+As explained earlier, the most significant difference between advanced and basic linear hydraulic pumpjacks is the continuous position monitoring as compared to just top/bottom proximity sensors.
 With continuous position monitoring, the acceleration/deceleration zones can be adjusted independently.
 The upstroke and downstroke plunger velocities can also be adjusted independently.
-As a result, it is very simple to make the required plunger velocity changes to address whatever issue is impacting valve seating (See appendix, cases 1A, 1B and 2).
-Setting a well on tap can also be done simply by lowering the bottom position set point via the local HMI or remotely via a SCADA system (provided the rod string was spaced to tap at its lowest operating position during the initial installation).
+As a result, it is very simple to make the required plunger velocity changes to address whatever issue is impacting valve seating (refer to appendix: cases 1A, 1B and 2).
+Setting a well on tap can also be done simply by lowering the bottom position set-point via the local HMI or remotely via a SCADA system (provided the rod string as spaced to tap at its lowest operating position during the initial installation).